JohnTheTripper/moviegoer-prototype/README.md

 # moviegoer

+## Repository Content
+The repository contains the following files.
+The Modeling files, when read in order, provide a start-to-finish view of modeling, from data preparation all the way to model layer visualization.

+### Modeling Files
+1. *mcu_data_management.ipynb* - contains functions for controlling the Test/Train splits, with light EDA/visualizations
+2. *mcu_baseline_creation.ipynb* - evaluates 3 CNN model designs and 3 data configurations to decide the basic baseline model
+3. *mcu_basic_tuning.ipynb* - trains and evaluates variations of the baseline model, with a single parameter or attribute tuned, to see how that affects model performance
+4. *mcu_modeling.ipynb* - using the lessons learned in *basic_tuning*, iteratively modifies and trains sucessive models until no more improvements are possible
+5. *mcu_classification_evaluation.ipynb* - contains commentary and allows for visualizations of False Positives, False Negatives, etc., as well individual activation layers

+### Support Files
+- *metric_functions.py* - generates accuracy/loss visualizations and various metrics for evaluating each model
+- *extract.py* - generates screenshots from movie files

 ## Data Understanding and Labeling
 ### Data Extraction
 Frames (akin to screenshots) were extracted from 480p files from 40 films.